DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-editing-basics/back-up-the-current-layout-before-modifying-it.md

 ---
 title: Back Up the Current Layout Before Modifying It
 ---
+# Back Up the Current Layout Before Modifying It
 To guarantee that you will be able to revert your report to its original state, you need to create a _backup copy_.
 Then, you can apply changes without worrying that it will be hard to restore your report, in case something breaks.
 * To save a copy of your report, in the [Main Menu](../../../../../interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-reference/report-designer-ui/main-menu.md), select **File** | **Save As**.